runk/node-maxmind/README.md

   - `watchForUpdatesNonPersistent`: `<boolean>` Controlls wether the watcher should be persistent or not.
 If it is persistent, a node process will be blocked in watching state if the watcher is the only thing still running in the program. _Default_: `false`.
   - `watchForUpdatesHook`: `<Function>` Hook function that is fired on database update. _Default_: `null`.

+## Does it work in browser?

+Current module is designed to work in node.js environment.
+Check out [mmdb-lib](https://github.com/runk/mmdb-lib) that's used under the bonnet - it's environment agnostic and does work in browser.

 ## IP addresses validation

 Module supports validation for both IPv4 and IPv6: